LukaszSzarecki/cuda_laboratories/README.md

  * CUDA version: 11

 #### Introduction
 The lab required you to write a program that computes an integral under a field created from a random set of points.
 Before calculation, set of points must have been sorted ascending.
+CPU and GPU operation times had to be compared.
 Implemented algorithms:
  * Numerical Integration - Trapezoidal Rule
  * Sorting on GPU - Bitonic Sort